andrew-spade-acn/d3-react-presentation/PITCHME.md

 ### D3

-* Visualization toolkit for creating data-driven docs
+* A library for creating data-driven visualizations
 * Often used for making charts, but not explicitly a charting library
 * Declarative abstractions for clunky SVG syntax + DOM methods